heyudude/pybrawl/docs/PlayersApi.md

 Get player information

 Get information about a single player by player tag.
-Player tags can befound either in game or by from club member lists.
+Player tags can be found either in game or by from club member lists.
 Note that player tags start with hash character '#' and that needs to be URL-encoded properly to work in URL, so for example player tag '#2ABC' would become '%232ABC' in the URL.

 ### Example